robertorcosta/azure-docs.pt-br/articles/governance/blueprints/samples/dod-impact-level-5/control-mapping.md

 - Garantir que a "versão do Java" seja a mais recente, se usada como parte do aplicativo de funções
 - Garantir que a 'versão do Java' seja a última, se usada como parte do aplicativo Web
 - Garantir que a 'versão do PHP' seja a última, se usada como parte do aplicativo de API
-- Garantir que a 'versão do PHP' seja a última, se usada como parte do aplicativo de funções
 - Garantir que a 'versão do PHP' seja a última, se usada como parte do aplicativo Web
 - Garantir que a 'versão do Python' seja a última, se usada como parte do aplicativo de API
 - Garantir que a 'versão do Python' seja a última, se usada como parte do aplicativo de funções